Bayesian Exploration: Incentivizing Exploration in Bayesian Games: Bayesian Exploration with deterministic utilities

 Our BIC subroutine is based on the following intuition.
 Initially, one can explore some joint actions via ``maximal exploration" for an empty signal $S_1=\bot$.
 This gives some additional observations, so one can now run "maximal exploration" for a new signal $S_2$ which comprises these new observations.
 This in turn provides some new observations, and so forth.
 We stop after $|\cA|$ iterations, which (as we prove) suffices to guarantee that no further progress can be made.

 Formally, the subroutine proceeds in phases $\ell = 1,2,3 \LDOTS |\cA|$.
 In each phase, we start with the ``current" signal $S_\ell$, and perform ``maximal exploration" given this signal by calling $\MaxEx$.
-This call computes the ``next" signal $S_{\ell+1} = \signal(\Ex[S_\ell])$.
-After the last phase, we outputs the latest signal $S_{|\cA|+1}$ which (as we prove) encompasses all observations received throughout the subroutine.
+This call computes the ``next" signal, defined recursively as

+After the last phase, we output the latest signal $S_{|\cA|+1}$ which (as we prove) encompasses all observations received throughout the subroutine.
 Each call to $\MaxEx$ must be parameterized with the signal structure for the corresponding signal $S_\ell$.
-Since the signal is uniquely determined by the realized state $\trueState$, the signal structure is completely specified by the tuple $(S_\ell(\theta):\; \theta\in\Theta)$, where $S_\ell(\theta)$ is the value of the signal that corresponds to realized state $\trueState=\theta$.
+Since the signal is uniquely determined by the realized state $\trueState$, the signal structure is completely specified by the tuple $\sigStruc_{\ell} = \rbr{S_\ell(\theta):\; \theta\in\Theta}$, where $S_\ell(\theta)$ is the value of the signal that corresponds to realized state $\trueState=\theta$.
+Henceforth we identify $\sigStruc_{\ell}$ with the signal structure.
+All signal structures are computed before the repeated game starts.
 The pseudocode is summarized in Algorithm~\ref{alg:induct}.